Written Artefacts of Nepal

-Nepal's manuscript collections are exceptionally diverse, both in terms of scripts and languages as well as materials used.
+Nepal is home to exceptionally diverse manuscript collections, both in terms of scripts and languages as well as materials used.
 In short videos, Bidur Bhattarai explains how these collections are preserved.
-The new episode is about a Buddhist mini-manuscript.
+This episode shows a Buddhist manuscript bearing witness to the cultural connection to Tibet

 The CSMC has been engaged in safeguarding the valuable manuscript collections of Nepal since 2018.
 The project entitled ‘Preserving the Written Cultural Heritage of Nepal’ is generously supported by the German Foreign Office and the Gerda Henkel Foundation.